Jaingarveet/ViT_from_scratch/README.md

 ## Hopeful scope over next month
+* No need for custom dataset, get directly from hugging face, instead we will use a custom tokenizer
 * Things to explore apart from core code logic.
 * VLM
 * Weights and biases